 “It’s a blessing to have free classes in the community, you can have CD’s or books in your house but it’s not the same.
 When you have a teacher online or in front of you it’s very helpful, they engage with us and explain the process,” explained Carlos.

 He’s seen firsthand how it helps immigrants and those who don’t have the means for a class.

-“Those that help fund these programs are a huge blessing for many people.
-A lot of them might not see it, but those of who take the classes, who see the dedication of the teachers, know it’s a blessing for the community.”
+“The folks that help fund these programs are a huge blessing for many people.
+A lot of them might not see it, but those of us who take the classes, who see the dedication of the teachers, know it’s a blessing for the community.”